 15+ days

-Don't Know/Not Sure
+Don't know / Not sure

+N/A

+Q4e.
 [IF “Yes”] What do you consider adequate notice for the following Sunrise scenarios?
 Please note that you can select multiple options.
 [SELECT ALL THAT APPLY, ONLY SHOW SCENARIOS WHERE RESPONDENT HAS NOT SELECTED “N/A” TO PREVIOUS QUESTIONS OR HAS INDICATED THEY EXPERIENCED THAT TYPE OF SUNRISE]